 Because of the handmade nature of the hammer, every one of them is different.
 Any idiosyncrasies do not affect the purpose of the hammer, but are a reminder that this is a handmade item.
 The pounding surface of the head is smooth and hard.

-There are three sizes of hammer heads— Small (1" dia.), Medium (1 3/8" dia.), and Large (1 3/4" dia.).
-The handle visible below the head is 8 ½ inches long and is wax-turned hickory.
+There are three sizes of hammer heads— Small (approximately 1" dia.), Medium (approximately 1 3/8" dia.), and Large (approximately 1 5/8" dia.).
+The handle visible below the head is approximately 9 inches for the Large and Medium handles, and 7 1/2 inches for the Small handles and are wax-turned hickory.
 The handle is held in the head by wood glue and secured by a brass side screw.